 This can be accomplished by asking the right questions, and actively listening to the prospect’s answers.
-You want to ask, rather than tell, them what they need.
-You want to find out what is important to them, what their priorities are, and how they define success.
+You want to find out what is important to them, what their priorities are and how they define success.

-As you get to know your prospect better, the relationship with grow stronger.
-A rapport will develop, and trust will form.
+As you get to know your prospect better, the relationship will grow stronger.
+A rapport will develop and trust will form.
 You will also gain a more nuanced understanding of the prospect’s needs.
-One prospect’s reasons for buying — or not buying — will often differ from another prospect’s, and what worked with your last customer may not work for your new one, so the better you know your customer, the better you can tailor your solution to their unique situation.
+One prospect’s reasons for buying (or not buying) will often differ from another prospect’s, and what worked with your last customer may not work for your new one.
+The better you know your customer, the better you can tailor your solution to their unique situation.

 5. Embrace new technology

-You might prefer face-to-face meetings over video chats, phone over email or paper contracts to digital .
-But in sales it’s all about the customer, and more often than not, you’ll need to put your own preferences aside in favor of the buyer’s.
+You might prefer face-to-face meetings over video chats, phone over email or paper contracts to digital, but in sales it’s all about the customer.
+More often than not, you’ll need to put your own preferences aside in favor of the buyer’s.

-According to Accenture, only 12% of buyers want to meet with a salesman in person, and as communication technology continues to advance, it’s reasonable to expect that number to increase in the coming year.
+According to Accenture, only 12% of buyers want to meet with a salesman in person.
+As communication technology continues to advance, it’s reasonable to expect that number to increase in the coming year.
 Thus, it’s crucial for those in the sales industry to familiarize themselves with the tools, applications and procedures that customers may prefer to utilize, such as:

 - Make this year the year of smart, sharp activity goals and proper time management.